ankyra/escape-docs/content/docs/stdlib.md

 # Functions acting on strings

-## base64_encode()

-Encode string to base64
+## replace(old :: string, new :: string, n :: integer)

+Replace returns a copy of the string s with the first n non-overlapping instances of old replaced by new.
+If old is empty, it matches at the beginning of the string and after each UTF-8 sequence, yielding up to k+1 replacements for a k-rune string.
+If n < 0, there is no limit on the number of replacements.

-## trim()
+## lower(v :: string)

-Returns a slice of the string s, with all leading and trailing white space removed, as defined by Unicode.
+Returns a copy of the string v with all Unicode characters mapped to their lower case

 ## read_file()

 Read the contents of a file

+## track_major_version()

+Track major version

 ## track_minor_version()

 Track minor version

+## track_version()

+Track version

+## split(sep :: string)

+Split slices s into all substrings separated by sep and returns a slice of the substrings between those separators.
+If sep is empty, Split splits after each UTF-8 sequence.

+## title(v :: string)

+Returns a copy of the string v with all Unicode characters mapped to their title case

+## base64_encode()

+Encode string to base64

 ## upper(v :: string)

 Returns a copy of the string v with all Unicode characters mapped to their upper case

+## base64_decode()

+Decode string from base64

+## trim()

+Returns a slice of the string s, with all leading and trailing white space removed, as defined by Unicode.

 ## track_patch_version()